bloom-tech-learning/beatlesm/curriculum/web48/3.1-Advanced-React/Sprint/solution/Issues.md

-# Sprint Challenge: Advanced React - React Plants 🌿  - some issues
+# Sprint Challenge 3.1: Advanced React - React Plants 🌿  - some issues

 ##  How to use the empjis properly?